 The best people to learn from are successful people, and that is precisely why this book should be on your reading list.
 Hopping over the Rabbit Hole tells the story of the founder of SkyBridge Capital, Anthony Scaramucci and has a tremendous amount of good advice for entrepreneurs.
 It is essential to learn that the best lessons are those learnt when faced with adversity, which the book demonstrates.
 The book chronicles the challenges and difficulties of an entrepreneur who heads towards success even when a bleak business environment.
 The main lessons that can be learnt from Hopping over the Rabbit Hole are those bad decisions can be made by anyone, many external factors could go wrong in running a successful business, but the only thing the entrepreneur can control is their actions and reactions.

 Anthony Scaramucci, the epitome of the American dream, has been in the news recently as he served on Trump’s finance committee during his campaign and is a member of the president-elect’s transition team.
-There are unconfirmed rumours that he could take up a position in the government’s treasury department.
-In this book, he shares what he wishes he knew when he was a struggling entrepreneur.
-The books deal with various sides of entrepreneurship, such as being media savvy, dealing with financial issues or even a huge crisis, dodging bankruptcy.
-The book’s subtitle is “How entrepreneurs turn failure into success” and is a very apt description of the content of the book.
+There are unconfirmed rumours that he could take a position in the government’s treasury department.
+This book shares what he wishes he knew when he was a struggling entrepreneur.
+The books deal with various sides of entrepreneurship, such as being media savvy, dealing with financial issues or even a colossal crisis, dodging bankruptcy.
+The book’s subtitle is “How entrepreneurs turn failure into success” and is a very apt description of the book’s content.
 Failure is omnipresent; dealing with it is, however, not.
-The book speaks in length about coping with failure and that fear of failure is the worst thing for an entrepreneur.
+The book speaks in length about coping with failure, and that fear of failure is the worst thing for an entrepreneur.

 Avner Offer and Gabriel Soderberg